exasol/public-knowledgebase/Templates/QuestionAndAnswer.md

 ## Additional References

 Replace this text with helpful links to other information.
 Otherwise, delete this section and the Additional References section title.

-*We appreciate your input!
-Share your knowledge by contributing to the Knowledge Base directly in [GitHub](https://github.com/exasol/public-knowledgebase).*